York, Newcastle and Berwick Railway: First branches

 The Newcastle and Berwick Railway had obtained authorisation for a Kelso branch.
 It was to run from Tweedmouth, immediately south of the River Tweed near Berwick, to Kelso but strenuous objections from the Duke of Roxburghe prevented the intended approach to the town, and the terminus was at Sprouston, 4 mi short, instead.

 Contracts were let in 1847.
 There were four significant viaducts on the line.
 The one over the River Till, ten miles from Tweedmouth, was incomplete at the time of the inspection by Captain H. G. Wynne, the Board of Trade Inspecting Officer, but he agreed to opening over a single line at very limited speed.
 The line opened from a junction at Tweedmouth to Sprouston, some distance short of Kelso, on 27 July 1849.
 On 1 June 1851 the line was extended to Mellendene Farm, about halfway from Sprouston to Kelso, joining end on with the North British Railway branch there, although the NBR trains did not extend east of Kelso itself.
 Even now the Kelso station was inconveniently located south of the Tweed there, due to the Duke of Roxburghe's opposition.

 A through route existed from Tweedmouth to St Boswells on what became the Waverley Route and through running was originally contemplated.
 However except for a Sunday train in the twentieth century, this was never done, and indeed the timetables east and west of Kelso were not coordinated so that no useful connection for passengers was available there.
 The Tweedmouth junction faced south, so that Berwick to Kelso trains had to reverse there.

 Alnwick was the most important town in the vicinity, and it was desired to bring the main line through the town, but the terrain made that impracticable.
 On the first opening of the main line there was a "Lesbury" station, close to the present-day Alnmouth, but a branch line from there had been authorised in the original Act of Parliament.
 It duly opened for goods trains on 19 August 1850; passenger trains started running on 1 October 1850.
 There were no intermediate stations on the branch.

 A branch to Amble was also authorised; there was an important harbour there (known as Warkworth) and a colliery at Broomhill nearby.
 A branch ran from Amble Junction, near Chevington, through Broomhill to Amble and the harbour, opening for mineral traffic, always the dominant business, on 5 September 1849.
 The line was doubled between Broomhill and Warkworth.
 Passenger traffic was considerably delayed, starting on 2 June 1879, with stations at Broomhill and Amble.
 (Warkworth station had always been on the main line.)

 The passenger business was always thin, and it was withdrawn on 7 July 1930.
 Mineral traffic continued but declined after World War II and the line closed on 14 December 1964.

-A branch to Blyth was authorised in the N&BR Act of Parliament, but this was not proceeded with.
+A branch to Blyth was authorised in the Newcastle and Berwick Railway Act 1845, but this was not proceeded with.
 The Blyth and Tyne Railway had a connection there.